 Strategy 11.02D(6): Hernando County's Post-Disaster Redevelopment Plan (PDRP), as updated from time to time shall be the guiding document for actions and policies to be carried out in response to damage from natural or manmade disasters.
 The PDRP addresses short and long-term responses to damage incidents throughout the County.

-Strategy 11.02D(7): The Plan and the land development regulations shall be updated as appropriate and as needed to address action items outlined in the PDRP including: a. review of building codes, development codes and permitting procedures to identify the potential for implementation of specific post-disaster procedures; b. review of policies and codes for non-conforming structures and uses to ensure clear guidance for permitting during rebuilding after a disaster; c. evaluate the potential for a pre-disaster structural inventory in the Coastal Zone to identify issues and opportunities for post-disaster redevelopment; d. identify restoration standards and procedures for damaged infrastructure that includes flood-proofing; e. other identified action items in the PDRP, as updated from time to time, especially in the areas of business restoration, health and social services, government operations and environmental restoration.
+Strategy 11.02D(7): The Plan and the land development regulations shall be updated as appropriate and as needed to address hazard mitigation and postdisaster redevelopment including:

+- a. review of building codes, development codes and permitting procedures to identify the potential need for updates that reduce the flood risk in coastal areas: - b. review of policies and codes for non-conforming structures and uses to ensure clear guidance for permitting and rebuilding in a safe manner after a disaster to ensure compliance with standards and design techniques that reduce the potential for damage and flooding; - c. evaluate the potential for purchase of repetitive loss and properties extremely vulnerable to storm surge and flooding; - d. identify restoration standards and procedures for damaged infrastructure that includes flood-proofing; - e. identified action items in the adopted PDRP, as updated from time to time, including the areas of business restoration, health

+- and social services, government operations and environmental restoration; - f. methods, materials and practices that minimize flood damage; - g. restrict densities and uses with vulnerable populations (nursing homes, hospitals, assisted living facilities, etc.) in the CHHA and flood prone areas.